-Surfshark provides good security, has fast speeds on most servers, and allows unlimited simultaneous connections, which makes it a good pick for large families.
+Surfshark provides good security, has fast speeds, and allows unlimited connections, which makes it a good pick for large families.
 It also has easy-to-use apps for all major platforms, so it’s also a good choice for people who are new to VPNs.

 The provider can also access top streaming sites like BBC iPlayer and HBO Max, and it allows torrenting on all of its servers.
 Plus, it has 3,200+ servers in 100 countries, which makes it easy for most users to connect to nearby servers for fast speeds.

 In addition to industry-standard security features, Surfshark also comes with:

 - Bypasser — Surfshark’s split-tunneling tool, which lets you choose which sites and apps are excluded from the VPN tunnel.

 - CleanWeb — Gets rid of ads and blocks connections to malicious sites.

 - IP Rotator — Regularly changes your VPN IP address without disconnecting you from the VPN server.